joed7/MongoDb/introduction.md

 ##Introduction

 MongoDB is a cross-platform, document oriented database that provides, high performance, high availability, and easy scalability.
-MongoDB works on concept of collection and document.
+MongoDB works on the concepts of database, collection and document.

 __Database__